lusarz/jira-node-cli/README.md

 ## About
-Simple jira command line interface.
+Simple JIRA command line interface.

-It contains specific actions that I use in everyday work, so it may be not useful currently for everyone.
-Although I'm open for suggestion that would allow me to make this tool more comprehensive
+Currently it mainly allow user to fetch issues.
+I'm open for suggestions how would you like to use this tool, and what kind of features may be interesting for you.
+Please report them in issues tab.
                                                                                                                                                                                       	.

 ## Install